 Both feedback parameters are crucial for controlling the mechanical oscillator.
-The phase φ is adjusted so that the phase quadrature of the outgoing mode, which contains information on the mechanical position, is turned into the amplitude quadrature of the incoming mode, which exerts the radiation pressure force on the mechanical oscillator.
-As sketched in Fig. 1 (b), this occurs for $\varphi = \pi/2$.
-Adjusting the delay τ allows to either feed back the instantaneous position [when $\hat{X}m(t-\tau) \simeq \hat{X}m(t)$], momentum [when $\hat{X}m(t-\tau) \simeq \hat{P}m(t)$, as represented in Fig. 1 (b)], or a superposition thereof.
-While feeding back the position enables the control of the mechanical oscillator frequency, feeding back the momentum allows to control its damping, which can be exploited for ground-state cooling.
+The phase φ is adjusted so that the phase quadrature of the outgoing mode, which contains information on the mechanical position, is turned into the amplitude quadrature of the incoming mode, such that it exerts a feedback force by radiation pressure on the mechanical oscillator.
+As sketched in Fig. 1(b), this occurs for $\varphi = \pi/2$.
+Adjusting the delay τ allows us to feed back either the instantaneous position [when $\hat{X}m(t-\tau) \simeq \hat{Y}m(t)$], the momentum [when $\hat{X}m(t-\tau) \simeq \hat{P}m(t)$, as represented in Fig. 1(b)], or a superposition thereof.
+While feeding back the position enables control of the mechanical oscillator frequency, feeding back the momentum allows control of its damping, which can be exploited for ground-state cooling.

-Previous theoretical proposals for coherent feedback cooling of mechanical oscillators [21-23, 27] rely on coherently enhancing the interaction of the cavity light with the mechanics, mostly by modifying the effective cavity linewidth [22, 27], and on loops that impart only a delay (plus unavoidable coupling losses).
+Previous theoretical proposals for coherent feedback cooling of mechanical oscillators [21-23,27] rely on coherently enhancing the interaction of the cavity light with the mechanics, mostly by modifying the effective cavity linewidth [22,27], and on loops that impart only a delay (plus unavoidable coupling losses).
 In contrast, our scheme applies the coherent feedback directly to the mechanical oscillator, such that the feedback can be generated with a single cavity driven in two independent modes.
-Moreover, it allows to tune the loop phase φ , which strongly influences the effect of the feedback.
+Moreover, it allows tuning of the loop phase φ , which strongly influences the effect of the feedback.